Deadrohan19/rule_engine_with_ast/README.md

 ## Project Overview

-This project implements a 3-tier rule engine application that determines user eligibility based on attributes like age, department, income, and spend.
-The system uses an Abstract Syntax Tree (AST) to represent conditional rules and allows for dynamic creation, combination, and modification of these rules.
+A rule engine with an Abstract Syntax Tree (AST) is a system that parses, represents, and evaluates rules (Expressions) using a hierarchical tree structure.
+In this context, the AST serves as an intermediary between the textual representation of a rule and its execution, enabling dynamic and flexible decision-making processes.
+Enabling system to dynamically create, combine, and modify these rules.

 ## Table of Contents